CLIP-QDA: An Explainable Concept Bottleneck Model: Experiments

-To evaluate the relevance of our explanations, we present a toy example from our Cats/Dogs/Cars dataset by constructing a CBM consisting of the concepts Table~\ref{tableconcepts}, plus the concepts ``Black'' and ``White''.
-Next, we display the 10 most influential concepts according to our global metric (the top 10 concepts that have the highest Wasserstein distance).
+We also present a toy example from our Cats/Dogs/Cars dataset by constructing a CBM consisting of the concepts Table~\ref{tableconcepts}, plus the concepts ``Black'' and ``White''.
+Next, we display the \updateremi{10} most influential concepts according to our global metric (the top \updateremi{10} concepts that have the highest Wasserstein distance) \updateremi{in both biased and unbiased setups.
+Results are presented in Figure \ref{fig:expbiaised}.}

-We present the results in Figure \ref{fig:expbiaised} for two scenarios: one with an unbiased dataset containing cats and cars of both colors and the other one with only black cats and white cars.
-We can observe that in the biased dataset, the concepts ``Black'' and ``White'' hold significantly higher importance, indicating that the classifier is likely to be \remi{biased} about these concepts.
-This shows that our global explanation method has a potential for detecting biases in datasets~\citep{tommasi2017deeper}.
+We can observe that the concepts ``Black'' and ``White'' hold significantly higher importance in the biased setup, indicating that the classifier is likely to be \remi{biased} about these concepts.
+This shows that our global explanation method has the potential for detecting biases in datasets~\citep{tommasi2017deeper}.
 Additional explanation samples for various use cases are available in Appendix \ref{examples_bis}.